andrewgioia/keyrune/README.md

 Please see [Keyrune's license file](https://github.com/andrewgioia/Keyrune/blob/master/LICENSE.md) for a full description of the licenses that the Keyrune software and project files are distributed under.

 The packaged fonts in this repository are distributed under the OFL 1.1 license.
-All other files are distrbuted under the GPL 3.0 license.
+All other files are distributed under the GPL 3.0 license.